In this post, we look at the plot builder where we need to follow three steps to spark a satisfying story.

 2. Conflict, conflict, conflict

-Give him something he wants—something he wants badly—and move him as far away from this thing as possible for as long as possible.
+Give him something he wants (a goal) —something he wants badly—and move him as far away from this thing as possible for as long as possible.
 There are people trying to stop him.
 There are circumstances trying to stop him.
 There is something within himself trying to stop him.
 The conflict must be with him every step of the way.

 And, lastly, there must be massive consequence if he doesn’t resolve the crisis he is in.
 This is probably the most important element.
 Why?
 Because it keeps the character motivated to keep going, to keep trying—no matter how many times he gets knocked down.
 It also keeps the reader hooked, invested in your character and the story.
 Will he win?
 Lose?
 These questions will keep them turning the pages.